What is a Manager?

 Management is the art of knowing what you want to do and then seeing that it is done in the best and cheapest way.F.
 W. Taylor To manage is to forecast and to plan, to organize, to command, to co-ordinate and to control.
 Henry Fayol Management is a social process of designing & maintaining an environment in which individuals working together in groups & efficiently accomplish selected aims.
 Harold Koontz & Weihrich Management is art of getting things done through other.Mary Parker Follet

 The traditional definition of managers limits a manager to someone who oversees the activities of individuals.
 Simply put, managers oversee the activities of others to achieves objectives.

 In the modern workforce, managers may be in charge of systems or specific functions that do not involve human beings.
 The position of manager originated from the structural view of an organization as a pyramid.

 While the hierarchical approach continues to dominate the organizational structure, the view of managers has evolved considerably.

 Modern theories of management see the manager less as controlling the employee-worker and more as supporting and coordinating her efforts.
 In this material, we discuss the following aspects of Management:

 Management skills are the individual abilities necessary to carry out the individual functions within their roles.
-As such, the required management skills will vary based on the manager’s role.
+As such, the required management skills will vary based on the managers role.